The Caribbean Spectrum Management Conference

 Executive Officer, Technology & Engineering, Telecommunications Authority of Trinidad and Tobago (TATT)

-Session 5: Unlocking the potential of the UHF digital dividend bands – analogue switch-off and future band plan strategies image
+Session 4: Unlocking the potential of the UHF digital dividend bands – analogue switch-off and future band plan strategies image

-Director of Radio Frequencies, Minicom Cuba
+General Director of Communications, Mincom, Cuba

-Session 5: Unlocking the potential of the UHF digital dividend bands – analogue switch-off and future band plan strategies image
+Session 4: Unlocking the potential of the UHF digital dividend bands – analogue switch-off and future band plan strategies image

 Joe Ciaudelli